 The purpose of this event is the official kickoff off the upcoming carnival season.
 The event recognize, award, encourage Corporations, law enforcements and outstanding individuals who have contributed to the success in different forms.
 Carnival sponsors are presented with awards and citations from the City of Boston and the State of Massachusetts in gratitude for their sponsorship dollars and overall partnership to this culture.
 In addition, civic personnel are recognized for their outstanding support to the carnival culture in diversity and the art form of the Caribbean.
 Amerijet continues through their belief of the culture to sponsor the corporate Breakfast.

-2018 Fashion Show to showcase Boston Carnival costumes by Boston’s finest Carnival Band Leaders, local Boston designers and entrpreneaurs and special guest Riddim Orchestra
+showcasing Boston Carnival costumes by Boston’s finest Carnival Band Leaders, local Boston designers and entrepreneurs and special guest Riddim Orchestra

 Please join us for a fun, filled evening with fashion, costumes, vendors, food, and music.
 All are welcome!!!